alphagov/govuk-rfcs/rfc-083-case-insensitive-routing.md

 It can be argued that most end users do not understand and do not care about case sensitivity, and would be surprised to learn that there is the potential for www.gov.uk/education to lead to a navigation page whereas www.gov.uk/Education leads to a 404 error, or even worse, can be claimed by a completely different app displaying a different page.

 Case sensitivity as a general rule made sense when all requests were for files stored on a file system which was itself case sensitive.
 However, given that most of our base paths are virtual and routed to apps, this argument does not apply.
-It can, however, still apply to paths to attachments which are actual files stored on a file system.
-There should be a way to preserve the case of these filenames.

 ## Proposal

+* The router should only allow one case (uppercase, lowercase or mixed case) of a base path to be registered as a route (so `/education` can be registered but `/Education` will be regarded to be a duplicate)
+* The router should match requested base paths to routes in a case insensitive manner (so a request for `/EDUCATION` will match `/education`)
-* The router should redirect all mixed-case and uppercase base paths to their lowercase equivalent (except for the filename portions of base paths) with a 301 redirect
+* The router should redirect requested base paths that match a route lexically but not in case with a 301 redirect to the route in the case is it registered with (so a request for `/EDUCAtion` will result in a 301 redirect to `/education`)
-* publishing-api should be audited to find any existing content that differs only in the case of the base path, and these should be resolved
+* publishing-api should be audited to find any existing content that differs only in the case of the base path, and these issues should be resolved
-* publishing-api should either not accept publishing to base paths that are not in lowercase or should lowercase the base path itself before publishing
+* publishing-api should only allow one case of a base path to be registered